solidboredom/constructive/tutorials/tutorial-partII.md

 #### span(range) and pieces(n)

-Sometimes you do not want to figure what would be the distance between neighbours you need to pass to every(distance) to say span 650 mm by 8 pieces, then it is handles to use span(range) than every(distance).
+Sometimes you do not want to figure what would be the distance between neighbours you need to pass to every(distance) to say span 650 mm by 8 pieces, then it is handier to use span(range) than every(distance).

 span(_range_) preceded by pieces(n) can (among other uses) be used to fill a range with a repetitive body.